TriplyDB/YALC/README.md

 }
 ```

-## Semantic definitions
+### Semantic definitions

 The configuration files in this repository can themselves be processed
 as Linked Data.
-This is achieved by the following files:
+This is achieved by the following definition files:

 <dl>
   <dt><code>rdf/lod-cloud.jsonld</code></dt>